mduleone/crapshoot/README.md

 ## What's inside?

 This comes with a lot of things baked in and in place already.
-There will eventually be a code-tour document that explains everything I've done and why, and this section will be updated as a result, but  for now... what's baked in is below
+There will eventually be a code-tour doc that explains what and where everything is to make getting up and running easier, but for now... what's baked in is below

  - Redux
+     - Reducers are combined in [`src/config/reducers.js`](./src/config/reducers.js)
+     - Reducers are mounted in [`src/config/store.js`](./src/config/store.js)
  - [Redux Saga](https://redux-saga.js.org/)
+     - Sagas are combined in [`src/config/sagas.js`](./src/config/sagas.js)
+     - Sagas are mounted in [`src/config/store.js`](./src/config/store.js)
  - [React Router](https://reacttraining.com/react-router/)
+     - Routes are defined in [`src/config/routes.js`](./src/config/routes.js)
+     - Routes are mounted in [`src/index.js`](./src/index.js)
  - [Material UI](http://www.material-ui.com/#/)
  - Two different pages
-     - Routes are mounted in [`src/routes.js`](./src/routes.js)
- - A sample empty module directory to demonstrate the structure
- - A fully tested example Redux module that powers the Todo+Gifs page
+ - A fully tested example Redux module that powers the Todo+Gifs page in [`src/modules/todo`](./src/modules/todo)
-     - Sagas are combined in [`src/config/sagas.js`](./src/config/sagas.js)
-     - Reducers are combined in [`src/config/reducers.js`](./src/config/reducers.js)
+ - A sample empty module directory to demonstrate the structure in [`src/modules/_blank-module`](./src/modules/_blank-module)

 ## License